-IMPORTANT The MySQL username must have access to the database (or schema) entered in field MySQL schema.
+IMPORTANT: The MySQL username must have access to the database (or schema) entered in the field MySQL schema.
 In the example above MySQL user wpda must have access to schema my_database.

 The add remote database connection form allows you to test your connection.
 When a remote connection is saved, it becomes available in all database listboxes.

 Once a remote connection is established, all plugin features available for local databases are available for the remote database as well (presuming the remote account has the necessary privileges).
 The remote database is available through the listbox at the top of the Data Explorer main page.

 The remote connection defined above is similar to mysql cli:

 mysql -h 22.214.171.124 -u wpda -p -P 3306 my_database Enter password: wpda

 You can use a remote database just like your WordPress database.
 The plugin handles both types of databases the same way.
 If you have the necessary privileges you can create, alter and drop tables, views and so on in the Query Builder, Data Explorer and Data Designer.